guildai/guildai/guild/tests/uat/required-operation.md

 Try to run `train` without a required run:

     >>> run("guild run train -y")
-    Resolving prepared-data dependency
+    WARNING: cannot find a suitable run for required resource 'prepared-data' Resolving prepared-data dependency
     guild: run failed because a dependency was not met: could not resolve 'operation:prepare-data' in prepared-data resource: no